Using Water Cooling in Electronics Thermal Management

 There is room for potential improvement by adjusting the flow rate of the fluid with optimization using parametric studies.
 It would also be interesting to note the impact of opening the case on peak temperatures.

-For further insight on how CFD simulation of liquid cooling systems is applied to design of electronics such as servers for edge computing, see this video interview with Iceotope Technologies.
+For an overview of how CFD simulation of any liquid cooling systems is applied to design of electronics such as servers for edge computing, see this video interview with Iceotope Technologies.

 Comments